Achieving Paperless invoice processing is an elusive goal for many accounts payable teams.

 No one enjoys processing paper invoices, scanning them, doing data entry, and then following up with stakeholders to get them approved.

-The time wasted in processing paper invoices can be used by A/P team to improve other important metrics like on-time payments and early payment discounts captured.
+The time wasted in processing paper invoices can be used by the accounts payable department to improve other important KPIs like on-time payments and early payment discounts captured.

 The problem is that most companies approach paperless invoicing as an automation project.